QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 our computer can generate perfect random samples (which of course `it can't
 <https://en.wikipedia.org/wiki/Pseudorandom_number_generator>`_)

-Let's also imagine that we can generate infinite sequences, so that the statement :math:`\bar X_n \to \mu` can be evaluated
+Let's also imagine that we can generate infinite sequences so that the statement :math:`\bar X_n \to \mu` can be evaluated

 In this setting, :eq:`lln_as` should be interpreted as meaning that the